Wellow F.C.

-Wellow are a long running amateur football club, based in Wellow - a village located on the edge of the New Forest, four miles north west of Romsey, in the Test Valley district of Hampshire.
+Wellow F.C. are a long-running amateur football club, based in Wellow - a village located on the edge of the New Forest, four miles north west of Romsey, in the Test Valley district of Hampshire.

 They are an FA Charter Standard Club and are affiliated to the Hampshire Football Association, with twelve teams, starting at Under 7's through to adults.